 Hey, Rush.

-First, uh thanks for letting this lovable amateur um chime in.
+First, thanks for letting this lovable amateur chime in.

-This is the second time I've gotten through in my life, and it is uh a throughout a lifetime.
+This is the second time I've gotten through in my life, and it is a thrill of a lifetime.

-You you have made some great points about how the media sort of helps create um some of the issues and create some of the stories, and it reminded me back when I was in high school, I had a social studies teacher who was a um he had been a student at Kent State and was there when the protests went on and when they burned down the ROTC building and things like that.
+And it reminded me back when I was in high school, I had a social studies teacher who was a, he had been a student at Kent State and was there when the protests went on and when they burned down the ROTC building and things like that.

-On the third time, the news media actually stepped in and gave them advice as as to as to how to get the building to burn.
+On the third time, the news media actually stepped in and gave them advice as to how to get the building to burn.

-And he said, back in those days, NBC knew how to blow up trucks on their uh on their uh uh dateline show.
+And he said, back in those days, NBC knew how to blow up trucks on their dateline show.

-Uh ABC knew how to uh uh infiltrate grocery stores and make things look like they weren't what they weren't.
+ABC knew how to infiltrate grocery stores and make things look like they weren't what they weren't.

 Right.

-What it did for me though, it it gave a valuable learning lesson.
+What it did for me, though, it gave a valuable learning lesson.

-Anytime I see something on the news, I I question it and I think, okay, who who's really behind it and what's the story that's really behind it?
+Anytime I see something on the news, I question it and I think, okay, who's really behind it, and what's the story that's really behind it?

-I I try to spend the first thirty day thirty minutes of my lunch every day listening to you so that way I really know what's going on.
+I try to spend the first 30 minutes of my lunch every day listening to you, so that way I really know what's going on.

 Well, that's wise.

-And in you s when people see a news story treated identically in so many places, they just have to assume that that's actually what happened.
+And when people see a news story treated identically in so many places, they just have to assume that's actually what happened.

 And I think you're very wise.